|Home English Facebook Donate|

 In his book Studies of the Book of Mormon, Roberts answers the question as to whether or not Joseph Smith could have produced the Book of Mormon.

-Joseph Smith Sr. had the following dream when Joseph Smith Jr. was only 5 years old as recounted by his wife Lucy:
+Lucy Mack Smith reported that her husband, Joseph Smith Sr., had the following dream when Joseph Smith Jr. was 5 years old:

-Many parts of the BOM are identical to the Bible.
-Entire chapters of the Bible are contained within the BOM.
+Many parts of the Book of Mormon are identical to the Bible.
+Entire chapters of the Bible are contained within the Book of Mormon.
 Plagiarism is not difficult for anyone to do.

 LDS faithful say that there are a couple of reasons for this.
-The first one is that the BOM peoples had the Old Testament writings, that they had taken with them from Jerusalem, so there isn't a problem in quoting Old Testament prophets like Isaiah as the BOM prophets had the Old Testament.
+The first one is that the Book of Mormon peoples had the Old Testament writings, that they had taken with them from Jerusalem, so there isn't a problem in quoting Old Testament prophets like Isaiah as the Book of Mormon prophets had the Old Testament.
 Another reason is that these stories were on the plates because the same experiences that happened in the Americas also happened in Jerusalem.
 For example, since Christ taught the 'sermon on the mount' to the Jews, he would also teach that same exact message to the Nephites as it's the same gospel.

-Problems with portions of the Bible in the BOM
+Problems with portions of the Bible in the Book of Mormon

-However the BOM has these same errors.
+However the Book of Mormon has these same errors.
 The Bible has some rare errors such as plurals of certain words.
-The portions of the BOM that appear to quote the Bible have these same errors.
+The portions of the Book of Mormon that appear to quote the Bible have these same errors.
 Also the term 'Lucifer' was translated incorrectly in the Bible and was also used in the same incorrect manner as in the King James Bible.

-More information on the King James Bible being used in the creation of the BOM can be found here:
+More information on the King James Bible being used in the creation of the Book of Mormon can be found here:

-Christ's Sermon on the Mount in the BOM and the Bible are identical.
+Christ's Sermon on the Mount in the Book of Mormon and the Bible are identical.
 Yet later on, in the Joseph Smith translation of the Bible, Joseph corrected many of the parts of the Sermon on the Mount.
-So the question is, if the sermon on the mount was not translated correctly in the Bible, why then, is it the same incorrect translation in the BOM?
+So the question is, if the sermon on the mount was not translated correctly in the Bible, why then, is it the same incorrect translation in the Book of Mormon?
 Why is it not corrected like Joseph later did with his Bible translation?